History of Gibraltar: Second World War

 German and Italian spies kept a constant watch on Gibraltar and sought to carry out sabotage operations, sometimes successfully.
 The Italians repeatedly carried out raids on Gibraltar's harbour using human torpedoes and divers operating from the Spanish shore, damaging a number of merchant ships and sinking one.
 Three Spaniards being run as spies and saboteurs by the German Abwehr were caught in Gibraltar in 1942–43 and hanged.
-The threat to Gibraltar was greatly reduced after the collapse of Italy in September 1943.
+The threat to Gibraltar reduced greatly after the collapse of Italy in September 1943.